Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 10 things to become an outstanding Java developer

-If you are a java developer and passionate about technology, you can follow the below things which makes you an outstanding Java developer.
+If you are a Java developer and passionate about technology, you can follow the tips below, which will make you an outstanding Java developer.

-1. Have a strong foundation and understanding on OO Principles
+1. Have a strong foundation and understanding of OO Principles